khakhalin/Teaching/Biosem/Biosem Spring 2021 syllabus.md

 * **Slack** to communicate about the course, share files, etc. I'll send you an invite by email.
 * **Google forms** to collect your responses to assigned reading before each meeting.
-* **Zoom webinars** for actual meetings.
-I'll send you the link by email + it will be posted on Slack.
+* **Zoom meetings/webinars** for actual meetings.
+The links will be shared on Slack.
 * **Email** for emergency notifications, or personal questions.

 Before classes even start, make sure to: